QIWI-API/qiwipay-docs/qiwipay_en.html.md

 * The partial amount of payouts,
 * The partial amount of the commissions.

-The partial amount of payouts is funds that will be paid to the worker at the end of a safe purchase.
+The partial amount of payouts is the funds that will be paid to the worker at the end of a safe purchase.

 The partial amount of commissions is the amount of commissions of the Marketplace on which the transaction is performed, and QIWI.
 From this amount, QIWI will hold the commission for the operation service, and the remainder will be transferred to the Marketplace.

 The amounts are transmitted in the [authorization request](#sale) or on the [WPF calling](#redirect) in the `cf2` field separated by semicolon:

 `"cf2": "<payout partial amount>; <commissions partial amount>"`